SahinAkhtargit/CHATGPT_Speaking_Version/README.md

 # CHATGPT_Speaking_Version
 This is a Speaking version of CHATGPT using the CHATGPT API.
 It takes voice input and returns voice output as well as text.
 To run this, I use "Spyder (Python 3.9)" version here.
-Before execute this program we need some library
+Before executing this program, we need some libraries.
 1. pyttsx3
 2. speech_recognition as sr
 3. openai